Officers & Trustees

 Astley's Circus, the story of an English Hussar, new book on the life and times of Philip Astley and his role in the formation of the circus.
 Astley was one of the most famous and popular entrepreneurs of the 18th Century - a man dubbed "the father of the modern circus."
 Lots of illustrations!
 Details at Astley's Circus

 Huge specials on past editions of the Bandwagon, each special only good for two months.
-The limited time offer is for the entire six issues of 1981.
-These issues are filled with great circus history as authored by Gordon Carver, Joseph Bradbury, Fred D. Pfening Jr., Richard Flint, Frederick Dahlinger, Jr., John Draper, and more.
-These issues are covered in detail at Bandwagon 1981 (scroll down for the next five issues)
+The limited time offer is for the entire six issues of 1988.
+These issues are filled with great circus history as authored by Fred D. Pfening III, John Lentz, Joseph T. Bradbury, Orin C. King, Gordon E. Turner, Fred D. Pfening Jr., Debbie Wallenda, John Daniel Draper, Steve Gossard, John Daniel Draper, Stuart Thayer, Dorothy Herbert, Robert Bogdan and more.
+These issues are covered in detail at Bandwagon 1988 (scroll down for the next five issues)

-If you haven't been a member of CHS for 30 years and would love to read more about the circus and circus history, or maybe you're looking for that perfect gift, you can't pass up a deal like this.
+Perhaps you have recently joined CHS and are looking to read an article about a favorite subject, or have been a member for years and would love to read more about the circus and circus history or maybe you're looking for that perfect gift.
+You can't pass up a deal like this.
 All six issues for only $25.00! (includes shipping).
-Offer expires August 1st.
 Make your check out to Circus Historical Society and send it to: Bandwagon Special Issue, 1075 W. Fifth Ave., Columbus, OH 43212-2691.
 (International orders, contact CHS).

 Search the CHS website